 Your application as a whole should tell a clear story about the project you are proposing and how it will be produced.
-Provide complete written responses to the following items.
+Provide complete written, video, or audio responses to the following items.
 Do not expect the panelists to be familiar with your project or your intentions; you must be very clear about what your project is and how it addresses the evaluation criteria.
 Panelists will evaluate each application using the following criteria.
 The financial need of an applicant organization is not considered when evaluating applications.
-Some applicants may find it helpful to draft their narrative responses in a separate Word document and then copy and paste the responses into the online application form.
+Some applicants may find it helpful to collect their thoughts or draft their narrative responses in a separate Word document and then copy and paste the responses into the online application form or use those notes when preparing a video or audio response.
 To assist in this, you can use this Word document template listing all of the narrative questions.